ayushsingh82/POL-Stealth/README.md

 ---

-> 💡 **ZEN-Stealth is a stepping stone toward complete transactional privacy on Horizen** — ensuring confidentiality, unlinkability, and censorship resistance in the decentralized era.
+> 💡 **POL-Stealth is a stepping stone toward complete transactional privacy on Horizen** — ensuring confidentiality, unlinkability, and censorship resistance in the decentralized era.